verrazzano/docs/content/en/docs/releasenotes/_index.md

 - When updating the node pool of a cluster API based OKE cluster, the console may report the cluster state as 'Active' prematurely.

 ## Previous Release Information
+### v1.6.11
+**Enhancements**:
+- Added an `export oam` option to the Verrazzano CLI to export the Kubernetes objects created for a deployed OAM application.
+- Added a `sanitize` command to the Verrazzano CLI to enable users to sanitize sensitive data from their cluster.
+- Added various Verrazzano CLI enhancements and fixes.

+**Component version updates**:
+- WebLogic Kubernetes Operator v4.1.4
+- WebLogic Monitoring Operator v2.1.8
+- Coherence v3.3.2
+- Redis v7.0.15
+- Go 1.20 Support
+- Istio v1.19.3

+**Fixes**:
+- Fixes to the Kubelet Grafana Dashboard.
+- Fixed an issue with Rancher and the pagination of OCI requests.

 ### v1.6.10
 **Fixes**:
 - Fixed an issue where pods would crash frequently with an Envoy core dump.